pngrao/vyuha1/README.md

 | Background music | sf::Music is used to stream music from a .ogg file.
 Looping is set to True.
 Pitch has been reset to 1.05f to match the pace of player.
 Volume is on a lower setting of 20.
 Credits are at the end of the page. |
 | Added win condition | Player must reach the key location(Gazebo) with score greater than 5000.
 Then Game Over window overrides game window.
 User to close game over window to exit Vyuha1. |

-## Sprite Description
+## Sprite creation and description
-I have used Windows 10 Paint 3D to create character sprite sheets and animations for the game.
+I've used Windows 10 Paint 3D to create character sprite sheets and animations for the game.
+The 3D library provides wide range of 3D models.
+I enjoyed playing with different models, visualizing the look and feel of the game layout.

+From a very basic looking wall structure to designing a fictional 18th century town was fun.
+The player sprite is a Pirate.
+His attire has been changed to bright red with golden rim to make him standout.
+In creating the sprite sheets I understood what dimensions work best on the layout and especially for collision detection.
+If the Player occupies the entire bounding rectangle, without much gaps, then the collisions appear natural.

+Below is the description of what each sprite represents:

 Player is the main character modelled to mimic movement in all four directions when left/right/up/down arrow key is pressed.
 There are some replicas in the sprite sheet which will act as place holders for additional player animations.

 ![](resources/images/pirate_motion.png)